popohouse/drld/README.md

 # Discord Repost Link Deleter
 This is a base of **https://github.com/popohouse/discordbot** modified which is a fork of **https://github.com/AlexFlipnote/discord_bot.py**

+# Current sites to detect reposts
+Below is a list of current sites it will add to database and automatically delete reposts of.
+Twitter: Automatically deleted reposted tweets

 # Project Requirements
 Before running the project, you will need the following